Riverside Superior Courts and San Bernardino Superior Courts

 1. FREE INITIAL CONFIDENTIAL CONSULTATION

 Why pay to consult with an attorney to get their opinion when you can get my opinion for free.
-I have 15 years of legal experience in Criminal Defense and have most likely come across your very situation in court
+I have over 19 years of legal experience in Criminal Defense and have most likely come across your very situation in court

 2. SECOND PROFESSIONAL OPINION